vanrez-nez/html-shader-plugin/README.md

 # html-shader-plugin
-Webpack plugin to inject shader files into the project template.
+Webpack plugin to inject shader files into the project template with [glslify](https://github.com/glslify/glslify) support.

 #### Requirements